Projects & Progress We Fund

 With funding from Team Jack, the University of California, San Francisco tested drugs that could reprogram how certain genes are expressed—specifically genes associated with the brain cancer medulloblastoma.
 The drugs target mutations in some genes and could improve outcomes for children with this disease.

 The Children’s Hospital Los Angeles/Dana-Farber Cancer Institute launched clinical trials of the drug MEK162 for children with recurrent brain tumors.
 Team Jack provided $300,000 to help the clinical trials determine the proper dosage and side effects of MEK162.
 The drug is now being tested in hospitals in several states.
+This new drug will turn off mutations in a molecular growth pathway that enable tumor growth in low grade gliomas, brain cancers.
+If successful, this drug will help stop tumors from growing.

 Low-grade gliomas are difficult to surgically remove or treat with drugs, but the Pacific Pediatric Neuro-Oncology Consortium Grant/Dana-Farber Cancer Institute identified a promising new drug that could help.
 With a $300,000 commitment from Team Jack, researchers could start testing TAK-580, which shows an ability to attack low-grade gliomas in several ways.
+Most recently, TAK580 (now called Day101) has been acquired by DayOne Biopharmaceuticals who is working to bring this new therapy to market worldwide so it can start helping kids with brain cancer immediately.
+Read more about this exciting update here.

 University of Nebraska Medical Center Childhood Brain Tumor Program